MoscowJS/organizer/README.md

 If you would like to share your event with our audience, [let us know][issues-newsletter].

+### Gathering feedback after the event

+Please copy and send [this form][feedback-form] to everyone registered for the event.
+Please make sure to change the names of the talks.

+After a couple of days this form was live, please share the results of the questionnaire with everyone in MoscowJS Speakers Group.

 [site]: http://moscowjs.ru
 [fb]: https://www.facebook.com/groups/moscowjs
 [twitter]: https://twitter.com/moscowjs